All In For Battery Based Energy Storage- Saurabh Kumar, GEAPP

 All In For Battery Based Energy Storage- Saurabh Kumar, GEAPP Interview, Saurabh Kumar, GEAPP

-For India’s energy sector, the impact Saurabh Kumar has had has been well documented.
-Currently the Vice President-India, GEAPP (Global Energy Alliance for People and Planet) Kumar is well known for being the man behind the LED revolution in the country, which he initiated during his stints as the key founder of the public sector Bureau of Energy Efficiency (BEE), and later, Energy Efficiency Services Limited (EESL).
+For India’s energy sector, the impact Saurabh Kumar has been well documented.
+Currently, the Vice President-India, GEAPP (Global Energy Alliance for People and Planet) Kumar is well known for being the man behind the LED revolution in the country, which he initiated during his stints as the key founder of the public sector Bureau of Energy Efficiency (BEE), and later, Energy Efficiency Services Limited (EESL).
 Both the organisations continue to build on his legacy as key players in India’s sustainability push.
 Now, as the person powering the efforts of GEAPP in India, Saurabh has distilled his vast experience in the energy sector to identify the need for, and role of energy storage for India.
 SaurEnergy caught up with Kumar in New Delhi to know more about his view on storage, and GEAPP’s own role in it.
 For those of you who still don’t know, GEAPP is a global non-profit backed by IKEA Foundation, the Rockefeller Foundation and the Bezos Earth Fund, since joined by global institutions and dozens of partners.

 SaurEnergy: First of all, congratulations on the Big Battery approval for Delhi.
 Will we see pumped storage projects also on your agenda soon?